June 22 2023

 Contributions, deductions, returns and taxes – there’s a lot of useful information in your Rest transaction history but only if you know what it all means!
 We’re here to break it down.

 Here’s a look at the transaction types you’ll see on the Rest App, which is an easy way to view your recent transactions.
-If you don’t have it set up yet, download it now.
+If you don’t have the app set up yet, download it now.
 You can also view your transactions online via MemberAccess.

 Contributions vs deductions